 - Wrap-up (5 minutes)

 This .pdf can serve as an agenda for your organization.

-Although discussion times can vary depending on the team, LeFebvre suggests leaving discussion of individual answers until the end.
+Although discussion times can vary depending on the team, LeFebvre suggests leaving discussions of individual answers until the end.
 “There tends to be less fluff discussion that way, and it helps teach people to take notes instead of interrupting the flow of the meeting right away,” he says.
 “That’s how 30-minute meetings turn into two-hour meetings.”